Sarfaraz Khan (cricketer): Youth and domestic career

 Sarfaraz played for India in two Under-19 World Cups (2014 and 2016).
 The 2014 Under-19 World Cup was played by 16 teams in a round robin format where India finished at the 5th position.
 He scored 211 runs in six games at an average of 70.33; two innings were fifties, and he ended up a strike rate of 105.5.
 Following this performance, IPL franchise Royal Challengers Bangalore bought him for 5 million for the 2015 season.
 India finished as runners up in the 2016 Under 19 World Cup in Bangladesh.
 In the tournament Sarfaraz finished as the second highest run scorer.
 He scored 355 runs from six innings, with five scores of over 50, at an average of 71.
 At the Under-19 level he has the record for most number of fifties in World Cups (7 fifties across two World Cups).

 Sarfaraz Khan got to his 2nd successive hundred, this time an unbeaten 200-plus score in Round of Ranji Trophy at the Himachal Pradesh Cricket Association Stadium.

 Sarfaraz started his Ranji career with Mumbai when he played against Bengal in 2014.
 He started playing for Uttar Pradesh from the 2015–2016 season.
 By September 2019 he had played 11 first-class matches and has scored 535 runs with the highest score of 155.
 He had also played 12 list A matches and had scored 257 runs at a strike rate of 96.25.
 In January 2020, in the 2019–20 Ranji Trophy match against Uttar Pradesh, Sarfaraz scored his maiden triple century in first-class cricket.

+In the 2022 season of the Syed Mushtaq Ali Trophy, Sarfaraz also began to don a new avatar as an occasional wicket-keeper.
+Although not a stranger to wicket-keeping in his junior playing days, this was his first time in senior cricket.
+His Test debut, postponed until February 2024, was followed by irregular selection for subsequent matches.
+He was notably omitted from the India-England Test series in 2025 and excluded from the Indian Premier League (IPL) 2025 auctions majorly attributed to his weight management issues, in July 2025 he lost a remarkable 17 Kgs to get in shape.

+International career

+2024: International debut

+In 2024, Sarfaraz Khan earned his maiden Indian call-up due to injuries to Ravindra Jadeja and KL Rahul in the first Test against England in Hyderabad.